On this page:

 Academic Advising in the College

 Second-year students should explore different majors by finding out about the prerequisites for declaring, the minimum GPA for acceptance or minimum grade accepted in courses toward the major; the number of credits required; whether or not a thesis is required; and how many courses are required and how many are electives.
 Talk to the Directors of the Undergraduate Major Programs and ask about career opportunities; who does major advising; and what previous graduates are doing now.
 It is your responsibility to research academic opportunities within the College and seek appropriate advice from our faculty.
 You are welcome to discuss your plans with Dean Ozment.

-Ms. Ozment hopes as well that all Spring mid-year transfer students will make an appointment to see her to introduce yourself and to let her know about your academic plans at U.Va.
+Dean Ozment hopes as well that all Spring mid-year transfer students will make an appointment to see her to introduce yourself and to let her know about your academic plans at U.Va.
 You may set up an appointment to meet with her by calling 924-3350 or visiting 101 Monroe Hall.
 Her office is in Monroe Hall 204.

 Additional Transfer Credit